amalho14/Dominos/README.md

 ## Continuous Integration Pipeline-Python-Pytest-Selenium-SauceLabs

 This code is meant for building Continuous Integration pipeline using Python.
-It demonstrates the use of Selenium in conjuction with SauceLabs for parallel test execution.
+It demonstrates the use of Selenium in conjuction with Sauce Labs for parallel test execution.

 ### Environment Setup